pingcap/docs-tidb-operator/en/upgrade-tidb-operator.md

 ## Upgrade considerations

+Review the following items before you upgrade TiDB Operator.

-1. Starting January 4, 2026, the domain of the TiDB Operator Helm chart repository changes from `charts.pingcap.org` to `charts.pingcap.com`.
+- Starting January 4, 2026, the TiDB Operator Helm chart repository domain changes from `charts.pingcap.org` to `charts.pingcap.com`.
 If you previously installed TiDB Operator from `charts.pingcap.org`, follow these steps to update your Helm repository configuration:

     1. Remove the old Helm repository: